 This page covers current downloads, upgrades and support help relating to all of our USB PIC Programmers (Order Codes AS3128, 3149, 3150 and 3182) that run the MicroBurn (previously called MicroPro software interface.

-To avoid firmware mismatch problems, it is ESSENTIAL that you download the MicroBurn software version uses the download link provided in the PRINTED INSTRUCTION sheet supplied with your programmer (unless you have upgraded your firmware as detailed below).
+To avoid firmware mismatch problems, it is ESSENTIAL that you download the MicroBurn software version using the download link provided in the PRINTED INSTRUCTION sheet supplied with your programmer (unless you have upgraded your firmware as detailed below).

 You can purchase a pre-programmed firmware chip (version P018) from us from our Firmware Chips page or by calling our Sales Team on 01279 467799.